What to Grow in Your State This May

 Viola tricolor var. hortensis

 A distinct winter flower available to grow in a whole spectrum of vibrant colours, the cheery face of the pansy blooms throughout the winter season in warmer climates, whilst its hardy nature means it thrives at different times of the year in cool climes.
-The darling of the flower world is fuss-free and extremely versatile, happy to be grown in garden beds, borders, window boxes, pots or hanging baskets, in a sunny spot or light shade.
-You can sow pansies from seeds, seedlings or purchase established flowers from nurseries.
+The darling of the flower world is fuss-free and extremely versatile, happy to be grown in garden beds, borders, window boxes, pots or hanging baskets in a sunny spot or light shade.
+You can sow pansies from seeds and seedlings or purchase established flowers from nurseries.
 Tip: Digging compost into the soil before planting will get your new flowers off to a great start.

 Australian Capital Territory